 |

-SPANISH MISSION: The establishment of the missions in Alta California was not authorized
+SPANISH MISSION The establishment of the missions in Alta California was not authorized

 until the threat of Russian encroachment into the area.
 In its long history of